If you live in Spain or visit during the springtime, you might have heard people talking about the pine processionary caterpillar.

 The pine processionary moth hatches around May to July and only lives for about a day.
 During this time it must mate and lay its eggs in the foliage of a pine tree; a single female can lay up to 300 tiny eggs and it takes around a month for them to hatch.
 Once hatched, the caterpillars have five growth stages called ‘instars’.
 During their third instar, they build a white cotton wool-like nest and continue to feed on the pine leaves until the fifth instar.
 This usually happens any time between February to April.

 At this point, the caterpillars, or procesionaria del pino, make their way to the ground in a long chain, or ‘procession’, searching for the next place to continue their life cycle.
 This behaviour gives them their name.
-You can recognise them by their distinctive orange-brown colour and blue bands.
+You can recognise them by their distinctive orange and brown colour and blue bands.
 Eventually, the caterpillars will disperse to burrow just below the ground where they will pupate.
 Before this happens they can be a danger to humans and other mammals.
-It is their hair that can cause problems; if they are touched or poked they cause a nasty rash and give off particles that can cause respiratory problems.
+It is their hair that is dangerous; if they are poked or touched they cause a nasty rash and give off particles that can cause respiratory problems.
 They are particularly toxic for children and animals.